AntonPalyok/Kibana-Easy-Message-Viewer/README.md

    Run the server tests using mocha

 For more information about any of these commands run `npm run ${task} -- --help`.

+Since Kibana 6.3 you can use `yarn` to run tasks:
+- ```yarn start```
+   Start kibana and have it include this plugin

+ - `yarn start --elasticsearch.url http://10.0.10.2:9200`
+   Start kibana and provide custom url to elasticsearch

+- If you have no Elasticsearch instance then go to kibana folder and run following command in separate command line:
+  `yarn es snapshot`
+  This will download and start local copy of Elasticsearch with version required by kibana.

 After starting kibana simply access it in browser by url `http://localhost:5601/`